 The centrifuge laboratory is located in the basement of the Heavy Machine Laboratory B on the University’s main campus in Hatfield, Pretoria.
 In addition to state of the art research facilities, the laboratory is equipped with projection facilities to accommodate large groups.
 The centrifuge is equipped with the German HBM data acquisition system and the Digidaq system developed at the University of Western Australia.
 It also includes two solid state on-board computers to control various types of instrumentation and cameras.
 In addition to standard measurement equipment like a range of digital cameras, web cams, LVDTs, potentiometers, piezometers and tensiometers, other facilities available include two stepper motor controlled multi-purpose jacks, a laser surface scanner and pressure sensor mats by Tekscan ™.
 We also make use of fibre optic strain measurement using Bragg gratings on the centrifuge.

 The primary purpose of the centrifuge is for research of geotechnical, geological and mining related problems by means of testing physical models.
 It is also available for commercial testing.
-Research projects currently underway include:
+Current and past research projects include:

 - Modelling flow failures of tailings dam slopes